 On the 5th February 2016 the EDPC was independently audited against the NSQHS Standard and ISO 9001:2008 series by Global Mark.
 The results were once again very pleasing.
 The EDPC achieved a MET with Merit for 11 action items and have achieved Satisfactorily Met for all applicable core and developmental action items.
 The auditors went on to comment that these results were very impressive for a facility of our size.

 The Essendon Day Procedure Centre has maintained best practice in infection prevention since it opened in 1998.
 Since this time, management and staff have continued to strive for the best healthcare outcomes for our patients.

-In 2014, 210 patients were admitted for procedures under sedation with local anaesthetic at the Essendon Day Procedure Centre.
+In 2015, 243 patients were admitted for procedures under sedation with local anaesthetic at the Essendon Day Procedure Centre.
+This is an increase of 15% from the previous year.
 During this period there were no reported cases of post operative infection.
 A result we are again very proud of.

 Management would like to share some of the following strategies which we believe have minimised patient infection risks at our centre:

 – all staff are experienced and qualified healthcare professionals